rayasesan/student-management/README.md

 ## Features
 - Create: Add new students with validation
-- Read: View all students in responsive tablee
+- Read: View all students in responsive table
 - Update: Edit student information
 - Delete: Remove students with confirmation
 - Real-time: Automatic data sync with Firebase